thoughtbot/design-sprint-guide/sprint-guide/exercises/swot-analysis.md

 ### Weaknesses

 Weaknesses are things that we consider the company or product to be lacking in or bad at.
-To help find these try asking these questions:
+To help find these try asking:

 - What to they need to improve?
 - What is the weakest part of the experience?